saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 device.close()
 ```

 Because we are connecting to a Juniper device, we selected the `junos` driver.
 This will make NAPALM use the `junos-eznc` backend library to communicate with the Juniper XML API.
-NAPALM manages to completely hide this fact.

 When we run this example in the interpreter, we get the following:

 ```python
 bash-4.4$ python